jaragont/orchestration-workshop/_pages/1-getting-started.md

 > _HINT:_ you can also use Codespaces' `Docker` extension to see which containers are running and whether they are healthy.

-`marketsvc` should print something like this once it's ready:
+`marketsvc` should log a message like this once it's ready:

 ```sh
 marketsvc-1  |  * Running on http://127.0.0.1:9090